Vasusn/JokesWebApp_ASP.net/README.md

-# Jokes Management System
+# Joke Web App

 Welcome to the Jokes Management System!
-This ASP.NET project allows you to manage a collection of jokes with functionalities to add, update, and delete jokes.
+This ASP.NET project allows you to manage a collection of jokes with functionalities to add, update, delete, and search jokes.
 The project uses a MySQL database to store the jokes.

 ## Features